 Indian Star Tortoise Care Sheet

-Before purchasing a new baby Indian star tortoise for sale, or an adult Indian star tortoise for sale, it is imperative that you locate a reputable indian star tortoise breeder.
+Before purchasing a new baby Indian star tortoise, or an adult Indian star tortoise for sale, it is imperative that you locate reputable Indian star tortoise breeders.
 Indian Star Tortoise breeders should be chosen by breeders that only sell captive bred baby Indian star tortoises for sale.

 The Indian star tortoise is one of the most beautifully decorated tortoises and is relatively uncommon as a pet.
 These tortoises are from the “dry-zones” of India and Sri Lanka.
 Because of this being their natural habitat, this is the environment that we try to replicate when keeping them.
 In contrast, Indian Stars require different care than the more common Mediterranean tortoises.
 As hatchlings, they have a shell just a few cm (just over an inch) long.
 In contrast, as adults, females can be 25 cm (10 inches) long.

 Interestingly, male Indian Star Tortoises for sale are usually under 20 cm (8 inches) long.
 Because most of the growth happens in the first 10 years.
 Most noteworthy, Indian Star tortoises normally live for about 30-50 years.
 In comparison but the current record is 55 years in their natural habitat.
 Lastly, in common tortoise terminology, they are tortoises, not turtles, as they do not live in water.